John Bunker Sands Wetland Center

 Mission

-The John Bunker Sands Wetland Center’s mission is to educate the public and provide research opportunities in the areas of water reuse, quality and supply; wildlife conservation; and wetland systems.
+Our mission is to educate the public and provide research opportunities in the areas of water reuse, quality and supply, wildlife conservation, and wetland systems.

 Needs

-In this challenging landscape, K-12 education plays a crucial role in shaping future generations who are informed and proactive about environmental issues.
+In this challenging landscape, K-12 education plays a crucial role in shaping future generations that are informed and proactive about environmental issues.
 A robust education system not only imparts knowledge but also instills values of environmental stewardship and sustainability.
+In schools, budgets are being reduced, programs are being cut, belts are tightening at all levels.
+Nature education centers like ours are trying to step up to fill that gap.
+To do that, we need your support.

 Equity Statement

-Conservation Literacy for all.
-John Bunker Sands Wetland Center provides conservation programs and conservation awareness for all backgrounds of students and adults.
-We serve many Title 1 schools nd we provide scholarships to pay for things like buses and other field trip and education expenses.
+Conservation Literacy for All.
+The John Bunker Sands Wetland Center provides conservation programs and conservation awareness for all backgrounds of students and adults.
+We serve many Title 1 schools, and we provide scholarships to pay for things like buses and other field trip and education expenses.
 We strive to promote conservation justice and equity through diverse, equitable, inclusive programs and offerings for the populations we serve in the North Texas region.

 Get Involved